 And while it still receives commissions, SPAXELS’ thrust is no longer to perform airborne drone ballets.
 “We are trying to provide solutions for organizations who want to design their own drone shows,” Hörtner says.
 To that end, in March, SPAXELS will release its new Swarm3D flight planner.

-Swarm3D will allow designers to create collision-avoiding paths for multiple drones.
+Swarm3D will use swarm intelligence to allow designers to create collision-avoiding paths for multiple drones.
 “Whatever your purpose—signage or entertainment or whatever—the software manages the safe navigation of the drones,” Hörtner says.
 “You can design your preferred formations, and the tool will optimize the paths of all drones, through all your formations.”
 The idea is that, with Swarm3D, anyone can design and operate a drone show because the paths and behaviors are mathematically secured.
 One just needs to enter the maximum speed of each drone type and the average failure of the drone-tracking system, and Swarm3D automatically produces valid flight paths.

 In addition to being great technology for entertainment (not to mention a sustainable alternative for fireworks), the swarm intelligence behind SPAXELS could have far-reaching benefits beyond light shows—for example, construction-site monitoring, agriculture, utility inspection, logistics, and much more.